Are ChatGPT and GPT-4 Good Poker Players? -- A Pre-Flop Analysis: Introduction

 \section{Introduction}

-ChatGPT and GPT-4 are immensely powerful language models, capable of previously unimaginable tasks.
-These LLMs go beyond language understanding tasks and are able to do mathematics \cite{frieder2023mathematical} and reasoning \cite{liu2023evaluating}, competitively passing bar exams for becoming a board certified lawyer \cite{bommarito2022gpt}\cite{katz2023gpt}, being able to understand human emotions \cite{elyoseph2023chatgpt} etc. Playing games require a combination of many such skills, which makes it an interesting setting to test the capabilities of these models.
-While much attention has been given to analysing the capabilities of Large Language Models (LLMs) on different language understanding and reasoning tasks, evaluating their abilities in game playing in currently understudied.
+ChatGPT \citep{gpt3.5, chatgpt} and GPT-4 \cite{gpt4} are immensely powerful language models, capable of previously unimaginable tasks.
+These LLMs go beyond language understanding tasks and are able to do mathematics \cite{frieder2023mathematical} and reasoning \cite{liu2023evaluating}, competitively passing bar exams for becoming a board certified lawyer \citep{bommarito2022gpt, katz2023gpt}, and are able to understand human emotions \cite{elyoseph2023chatgpt} among other things.
+Playing games require a combination of many such skills, which makes it an interesting setting to test the capabilities of these models.
+While much attention has been given to analysing the capabilities of large language models (LLMs) on different language understanding and reasoning tasks, evaluating their abilities in game play is currently understudied.
 Poker is one such complex game that requires a combination of skills including mathematical analysis, reasoning, strategic decision making and understanding human behavior and human psychology.
 Game theory and exploitative decision making based on opponent behavior are at the heart of the game.
 In this paper, we put ChatGPT and GPT-4 to the test and evaluate their ability to play the game of poker.